MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ## Large Language Model Operations - LLMOps

 Deployment for the baseline Azure OpenAI end-to-end chat components follows the guidance in [LLMOps with prompt flow with Azure DevOps](/azure/machine-learning/prompt-flow/how-to-end-to-end-azure-devops-with-prompt-flow) and [GitHub](/azure/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow).
 Additionally, it considers best practices for CI/CD and network-secured architectures.
-The following guidance focuses on the deployment of Flows and their attendant infrastructure, not the front-end application components, which are covered in Baseline highly available zone-redundant app services web application.
+This guidance addresses the implementation of Flows and their associated infrastructure.
+It does not include the front-end application elements, which are discussed in the [Baseline highly available zone-redundant web application architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#deployment).

 ### Development